coderbeez/interior-architect/README.md

 ## Blog App

-The Blog app updated regularly, Site visitors can interact with blogs, adding a like and/or a comment.
+The Blog App provides the client with a facility to create blogs with different formats and site visitors the facility to add likes and comments to blogs.
 The 3 blogs with the highest number of likes are displayed on the home page.
 As the client wanted to reply to all posted comments, a flag is sent to the client when a new comment is added.
 After logging in, the comments page allows the client to quickly review, reply and/or exclude outstanding comments from the site.

 ![Blog Schema](https://github.com/coderbeez/interior-architect/blob/master/wireframes/images/schema_blog.JPG)
 *Diagram: Blog Schema*